-Summary and comparison: In both data collections objects are easily distinguishable from each other but we observe a lot of heterogeneity for attributes.
+Summary and comparison: In both data collections objects are easily distinguishable from each other: a stock object can be identified by date and stock symbol, and a flight object can be identified by date, flight number, and departure city (different flights departing from different cities may have the same flight number).
+On the other hand, we observe a lot of heterogeneity for attributes and value formatting; we have tried our best to resolve the heterogeneity manually.
 In both domains we observe that the distributions of the attributes observe Zipf's Law and only a small percentage of attributes are popular among all sources.
 The Stock data set is larger than the Flight data set with respect to both the number of sources and the number of data items we consider.